Max Rose and Djay Brawner are the founders of Tuff, an LA-based, commercial-forward production company that launched in 2018.

 Rose and Brawner realized a consistent hang up during their conversations---trying to pay out their crew and vendors was becoming an increasingly frustrating process, especially when mistakes were made and needed to be amended.
 Having to use Google Sheets to track the onboarding process wasted a ton of time.
 Nothing was in one place and catching mistakes with physical paperwork was challenging.

 It was clear their current payroll system was no longer able to meet their needs.

 They needed a solution to grow with them.

 “Before Wrapbook, it was just a big headache to manage physical paperwork.
 With Wrapbook, everything related to payroll ends up in one place, which is so nice.
 For a small company, it eliminates a lot of extra steps."

-Tuff Contender chose Wrapbook to streamline their payroll process and address these recurring issues—from making it easier for crew to get onboarded to quickly correcting paperwork mistakes to ensuring that they had all that paperwork secured in one place.
-They said goodbye to Google Sheets to maintain a single source of truth for all of their payroll needs.
-And with smarter integrations, Tuff Contender wraps and moves on to new projects faster than ever before.
+Tuff chose Wrapbook to streamline their payroll process and address these recurring issues—from making it easier for crew to get onboarded to quickly correcting paperwork mistakes to ensuring that they had all that paperwork secured in one place.
+They took advantage of smarter integrations and said goodbye to Google Sheets for managing their payroll needs.
+By doubling down on a solution that was actually unified, Tuff increased productivity and now can move onto projects faster than ever before.

 "I really am that happy that we have Wrapbook because it just makes us that much better.”

 Given the growth that Tuff has enjoyed over the last year, Rose anticipates its production schedule to continue to fill with projects—in particular, those in the commercial and music video spaces.

 And with Wrapbook taking care of the payroll part of their business, the Tuff team can keep their focus on making unique and compelling content.